Aider-AI/aider/docs/benchmarks.md

 Requiring GPT to fix its first implementation in response to test failures is another way in which this benchmark stresses code editing skill.
-This second chance is also important because it gives a chance for GPT to adjust if the instructions were imprecise with respect to the specific requirements of the unit tests.
+This second chance is also important because it gives GPT a chance to adjust if the instructions were imprecise with respect to the specific requirements of the unit tests.
 Many of the exercises have multiple paragraphs of instructions,